perlDreamer/WebService-Shippo/README.txt

             metadata       => 'Customer ID 123456'
         );

-        print 'Success with Address 1 : ', $address
+        print 'Success with Address 1 : ', $address->to_json;

-    All being well, you should see something like the following output:
+    All being well, you should see something like this:

         Success with Address 1 : {
            "city" : "Woodridge",